New Computer - Reprise

 I changed the DPI setting to 120 (from 96) and left the scaling options untouched.
 Perfect.
 The only change I’ve had to make is to the default zoom in Firefox - up to 110% to make the pages more readable.
 Everything else seems good and very very sharp.

-The SW272U is targeted at photographers (the clue is in the name).
+The SW272U PhotoVue is targeted at photographers (the clue is in the name).
 It comes factory-calibrated with its own report.
 Unfortunately, to recalibrate it I need to run windows for the BenQ’s proprietary Palette Master Ultimate software... sigh.
 And invest in a calibrator.
 I’ll have to find a box and put windows on it when I need to recalibrate.

 There has been no time yet for me to explore just how good it is, but I’m confident that it won’t disappoint.

-Unexpectedly I am liking XFCE4 and Xfwm enough to continue using them, especially on this 4k monitor.
-The XFCE4 theme out of the box of the base install on Arch is fairly brutal visually, like something from the early noughties (which ironically does actually appeal to me) but I can see it being rejected as clunky and ‘old fashioned’ compared to baseline installs of something like Gnome or KDE or funky stuff like Hyprland.
+The XFCE4 theme out of the box of the base install on Arch is fairly brutal visually, like something from the early noughties (which ironically does actually appeal to me) but I can see it being rejected as clunky and ‘old fashioned’ compared to baseline installs of something like Gnome or KDE or funky stuff like niri or Hyprland.
 The look and feel can be easily remedied.
 I’ve always been a fan of the Arc-Dark theme and Qogir is a modern iteration of Arc-Dark with theming for the DE, icons and cursor for an integrated desktop.
 I think Ubuntu.
 EndeavourOS and other distros use it (which may or may not be a recommendation depending on your POV).